VoIP Resources VoIP Fundamentals VoIP Glossary

 Real-Time Call Queue Dashboard

 Call queues are advanced calling features that hold callers in a line until a business representative is available to answer the call.
-This feature ensures that every person who calls your business speaks with a human being rather than gets sent to a voicemail box.
+This feature ensures that every person who calls your business speaks with a human being, rather than getting sent to a voicemail box.
 Call queues also typically come with real-time dashboards that give supervisors a detailed overview of their queues.

 OnSIP’s Enhanced Queue Dashboard is available in the web and desktop app, and it displays the real-time activity going on in the queue: how many callers are waiting on hold, the time that each caller has been waiting on hold, which of your reps are currently on calls, and much more.
 Supervisors can even listen in on live calls and barge into them should the rep need assistance in answering the caller’s questions.